SoftwarePunt/stim.js/docs/source/links.md

 If the link-click is finalized, but the XHR request failed, the browser will hard-navigate to the URL without XHR.

+## LoadingBar
+Between release of the link click and the final page load, a loading bar appears on the top of the page by default.
+This helps the page feel responsive while the background load completes.

+See [LoadingBar](./loadingbar.md) for customization and options.

 ## Integration

 ### Manual navigation (`Stim.navigate()`)